 - Social Networking sites such as LinkedIn and Twitter are great ways to connect with industry professionals.
 Follow Employer Engagement and Career Design on Twitter and Instagram and join our LinkedIn Group!

 - Attend Career Conversations and other Employer Engagement and Career Design events to meet alumni and professionals in a variety of fields.

-- Career Fairs are a great place to network and learn about employers and career paths.
+- NU Talent Connect and Career Fairs are a great place to network and learn about employers and career paths.